 - For any of the above are there possible synonyms? multiculturalism, equal opportunity, equal rights, cultural diversity, sexism, racism, ethnicity,

-I suggest starting your search in these two places:
+We suggest starting your search in these two places:

 I hope this information helps.
 Please let us know if you have any additional questions.

 Interested in taking a hands-on workshop on how to do research effectively and efficiently, from the comfort of home?
 If so, check out the online, live Library Workshops.